Maddux Trujillo

 Maddux Chase Trujillo (born April 12, 2003) is an American professional football kicker.
 He played college football for the Austin Peay Governors and Temple Owls.
+He has had stints with the Indianapolis Colts and Buffalo Bills during offseason practices.

 Early life

 Trujillo attended Flowery Branch High School in Flowery Branch, Georgia.
 He committed to play college football for the Austin Peay Governors.

 College career

 During his three year career at Austin Peay from 2021 through 2023, Trujillo converted on 38-of-54 field goal attempts.
 He was a three-time all-conference selection at Austin Peay.
 After the 2023 season, Trujillo entered his name into the NCAA transfer portal.

 Trujillo transferred to play for the Temple Owls.
 In week 4 of the 2024 season, he made a 64-yard field goal in a win over Utah State, which set the record for the longest field goal in both Temple history and Lincoln Financial Field history.
 For his performance, Trujillo was named the AAC special teams player of the week.
 In week 12, he made four field goals, including a walk-off 39-yard field goal against FAU.
 Trujillo finished the 2024 season, converting on all 21 extra point attempts, while also making 16 of 22 field goal attempts, with five field goals from 50+ yards.
 After the season, he declared for the 2025 NFL Draft.